-drive to the village of Urgup and check into your hotel for a three-night stay.
+Set off from Konya and drive first to Sultanhani Caravenserai - one of the most significant and best-preserved Seljuk caravanserais in Turkey.
+Enjoy time at this majestic building and imagine the camel caravans of old stopping here en route from China or Central Asia.
+Later continue to the other-worldly landscapes of Cappadocia, enjoying lunch and a short walk through the canyon of Ihlara, a fertile valley flanked by 150 metre cliffs and dotted with ancient rock-cut churches.
+Later drive to the village of Urgup and check in to your hotel for a three-night stay.
 In the early evening, visit the beautifully restored 13th-century Saruhan Caravanserai to see the Sema Ritual performed by Whirling Dervishes, a deeply mystical experience where the dancers fall into a rhythmic trance-like state.
 Note that the Sema is a religious experience, revered by Sufis for centuries, therefore photography is allowed only for a special extra performance at the end.